 As a female solo traveller, I found Vientiane a generally safe city.
 However, it is a capital city in a developing Southeast Asian country.
 I was careful to stick to busy areas at night, particularly areas that are tourist-friendly.

 The UK Foreign and Commonwealth Office (FCDO) notes certain risks for the whole of Laos, including bag snatching and theft at ATMs.
 You should take sensible precautions when taking out money.
 Try to do it in daylight, in a busy area.
-I would advise carrying a copy of your passport rather than the real document, which should be kept somewhere safe.
+I often had to visit multiple ATMs in Laos before finding one that worked; leave enough time in your schedule for this.

 Finally, the FCDO notes occasional reports of people being followed.
-As above, stick to touristy areas at nighttime and exercise the usual cautions in terms of making sure you have a charged phone, know where you’re going, etc.
+As above, stick to touristy areas at nighttime and exercise the usual caution in terms of making sure you have a charged phone, know where you’re going, etc.

-How Long to Spend in Vientiane
+How Long Should You Spend in Vientiane

 Where to Stay in Vientiane

-Fly into Wattay International Airport
+How to Get to Vientiane: Fly into Wattay International Airport

-Wattay International Airport is Laos’ main airport, and one of only two international airports in the country (the other is Luang Prabang).
-It’s easy to fly in and out of, and pretty near the main city.
+It’s easy to fly in and out of, and near the main city.
 It’s only about 15 minutes from the main hotel area near the river and night market.
+To get to your hotel, you can:

 The easiest way to get from the train station to the city is by taxi or tuk-tuk.
 It’s about a 25 minute ride, and taxis will cost around $12.